gsoules/MkDocs/digital-archive/docs/technology/install-digital-archive.md

 ---
 ##  AvantSearch

-!!! note ""
-    Ignore the MyISAM warning if the installation will be using Elasticsearch.

 Follow these steps to install and configure the [AvantSearch] plugin:

 -	Go to the Omeka `Plugins` page